miccheng/test-automation-workshop/docs/exercises/exercise2.md

    ![Create a Codespace form](../images/codespace_create_form.png)

-3. In the "Dev container configuration", select the configuration for your preferred programming language.
+3. In the **"Dev container configuration"** row, select the configuration for your preferred programming language.
 You will be using this programming language for the To Do List backend and test codes.

    ![Select a Project Configuration](../images/codespace_project_configuration.png)

+   > **Example:** If you would like to do this exercise in **JavaScript**, select the **"JavaScript Dev"** configuration.

 4. Next, change **Machine Type** to **"4-core"**.